 The difference is that if a reserve country wants to solve these problems, they have just to correct the mismanagement of their policies.
-Emerging markets, instead, have much limited room for maneuvering with domestic policies in order to fix the imported problems.
+Emerging markets, instead, have much limited room for maneuvering with domestic policies in order to fix the problems that imported from abroad.